oren/docker-crash-course/readme.md

 Goal: to help anyone to run his projects using docker.

 Agenda:
-5 minutes - docker basics (what's the value, the use-cases and some docker terminology) 5 minutes - demo of setting up YPLabs and deploying to mesos 20 minutes - attendees will setup and run YPLabs on their laptop
+5 minutes - docker basics (what's the value, the use-cases and some docker terminology).
+5 minutes - demo of setting up YPLabs and deploying to mesos.
+20 minutes - attendees will setup and run YPLabs on their laptop.

 Outcome: Attendies will get familiar with docker and will be able to use it for their own projects.